 - Seek medical attention and you may be hospitalized for help with oxygen supplementation

-- Currently there are no specific antiviral medications that are FDA-approved for the treatment of COVID-19 infections.
-However, several medications used to treat other illnesses may help limit the severity of cases of COVID-19.
+- The U.S. Food and Drug Administration (FDA) has issued an emergency use authorization (EUA) for multiple monoclonal antibody therapies for the treatment of mild-to-moderate COVID-19 in adult and pediatric patients.
+In addition, several medications used to treat other illnesses may help limit the severity of cases of COVID-19.
 Some medications are under investigation in clinical trials.

 - Specialized care with a team of infectious disease doctors, critical care doctors and other specialists in coordination with your cancer care team.